sanjaybohraa/SQL-Ad_hoc_insights/README.md

 Through this project, I demonstrated my ability to handle complex data queries and present findings in an engaging and insightful manner.
 This experience not only honed my technical skills but also enhanced my ability to communicate data-driven insights effectively.

 ## **Files in this Repository**
-* Que. ad-hoc-requests.pdf: Document containing the 10 ad hoc business requests.
+* SQL Challenge Ad-Hoc-Requests.txt: Document containing the 10 ad hoc business requests.
 * SQL Queries: Folder containing SQL scripts used to extract data.